 For the Jains, meditation in a seated yogic posture was the predominant form assumed by the jinas.
 A secondary and uniquely Jain form, and undoubtedly also of great antiquity, is the standing posture of “body abandonment” (kayotsarga), in which the mendicant stands erect with his arms pendant but unsupported by the body.
 This physically exacting pose is the most extreme expression of Jainism’s central premise, the concept of ahimsa, “nonviolence” to all living creatures.
 To maintain complete immobility was to ensure no harm to any creature, however small.

-The pantheon of deities worshipped in Jainism consists of a hierarchy descending from the twenty-four perfected beings to a galaxy of secondary gods and goddesses, the most important of whom is Indra (Sakra) in whose heaven the jinas reside, and Sarasvati, the goddess of knowledge and learning.
+The pantheon of deities worshipped in Jainism consists of a hierarchy descending from the twenty-four perfected beings to a galaxy of secondary gods and goddesses, the most important of whom is Indra (Shakra) in whose heaven the jinas reside, and Saraswati, the goddess of knowledge and learning.
 The nature-spirit deities, the yakshas (male) and yakshis (female), who peopled the early landscape of the subcontinent before the coming of the new religions, serve as protective presences and guardians.
-Most prominent among these are Dharanendra, the naga-raja who protects the twenty-third Jina Parsvanatha, and Ambika, the embodiment of maternity and fecundity.
+Most prominent among these are Dharanendra, the nagaraja who protects Jina Parshvanatha, the twenty-third tirthankara, and Ambika, the embodiment of maternity and fecundity.
 A vast cast of knowledge goddesses, vidyadevis, oversee the enactment of ritual, and an array of celestial musicians (gandharvas) and dancers (apsaras) celebrate the jinas in their heavens.

 This cast is somewhat limited when compared to mainstream Hinduism and has generated a similarly constricted repertoire of imagery, sculpted, painted, and woven.
 Within these conceptual constraints, however, Jain religious imagery tracks the mainstream stylistic and technical innovations of Indian art.

-The oldest Jain image in the Museum’s collection also happens to be the earliest known representation of the subject in Jain art, that of Bahubali, a perfected being (siddha) who attained Jina-like status in the Jain canon while never being claimed as a tirthankara (1987.142.339).
-This diminutive icon—only 11 centimeters high—is part of a tradition that inspired the largest rock-cut icon in the subcontinent, the 18-meter Bahubali at Sravana Belgola, in Karnataka, which is ritually lustrated in the mahamastakabhisheka festival, celebrated on a twelve-year cycle, most recently in 2006.
+The oldest Jain image in the Museum’s collection also happens to be the earliest known representation of the subject in Jain art, that of Bahubali, a perfected being (siddha) who attained jina-like status in the Jain canon while never being claimed as a tirthankara (1987.142.339).
+This diminutive icon—only 11 centimeters high—is part of a tradition that inspired the largest rock-cut icon in the subcontinent, the 18-meter Bahubali at Shravana Belgola, in Karnataka, which is ritually lustrated in the Mahamastakabhisheka festival, celebrated on a twelve-year cycle, most recently in 2006.